osp-ottogroup/oracle-db_docker/README.md

 Purpose for these images is use for development and test DBs, not production.
 A quick start in seconds of a container with a fresh usable running DB instance is especially helpful in CI piplines.

 ## Steps to build an Oracle DB instance inside a Docker image
 ### Step 1: Build Docker image for Oracle DB software package

-Use Oracle's official Dockerfiles (by Gerald Venzl) at https://github.com/oracle/docker-images.
+Use Oracle's official Dockerfiles at https://github.com/oracle/docker-images.

 Follow the instruction from https://github.com/oracle/docker-images/tree/master/OracleDatabase